ACSLogo for Mac OS X

 Simple commands can be used to make the turtle move in a straight line or change direction, and complex patterns can be built up from the simple commands using procedures and recursive techniques:

-Graphics can be exported as TIFFs, PDFs or SVGs.
+Graphics can be exported as TIFFs, JPGs, PNGs, PDFs or SVGs.

-ACSLogo requires MAC OS X. The current version, version 1.4f, requires Tiger (OS X 10.4) or above.
+ACSLogo requires macOS.
+The current version, version 1.6, requires Sierra (OS X 10.12) or above.

 Download

-Please note that this release requires Tiger (OS X 10.4) or later.
+Please note that this release requires Sierra (OS X 10.12) or later.

 Right-click on the link and save it to disk: